List of jazz-influenced classical compositions

 The following is a list of jazz-influenced classical compositions.
 Classical music has often incorporated elements or material from popular music of the composer's time.
 Jazz has influenced classical music, particularly early and mid-20th-century composers, including Maurice Ravel.
+"While Western classical music emphasizes structure, written scores, and faithful interpretation, jazz thrives on improvisation, spontaneity, and individual expression."
+Classical music is "more refined and structured", "complex and intricate"; whereas jazz music is "more spontaneous and free-flowing", "upbeat and lively."